virajkc1/virajkc1/README.md

 ## 🧠 About Me

-I'm a Computer Science student, passionate about coding, technology, and continuous learning.
+I'm a Chemical Engineering graduate transitioning into a career in Computer Science, passionate about coding, technology, and continuous learning.
 I enjoy building both front-end and back-end applications and love diving into new technologies.
+I am currently building with the MERN stack.

 - 🌱 I’m currently learning:
+- - `React JS`
-  - `Angular`
+  - `Express JS`
   - `TypeScript`
 - 💼 Open to collaboration on cool and meaningful projects
 - 💬 Ask me anything — I'm happy to help or pair program
 - 🎮 Outside tech:
-  - Love playing video games 🎮
+  -
   - Enjoy listening to music 🎧
-  - Play musical instruments 🎸

-📬 Reach me at: **virajkc1@example.com** *(Replace with your real email)*

 ---

 ## 🌐 Let's Connect